Diana Zumas, M.A., LPC, LPCC

 - Diana Zumas, M.A., LPC, LPCC

-Diana received her BA in Theater and Art from Oberlin College.
-She graduated with a Masters in Counseling from Southwestern College,and has been a psychotherapist since 2008.
+Diana received her BA in Theater and Art from Oberlin College and a Masters in Counseling from Southwestern College, and has been a psychotherapist since 2008.
 She has worked extensively with individuals, families, and adolescents in a variety of inpatient and outpatient settings.
 Before moving back to Santa Fe she was a primary and specialty therapist at Cottonwood de Tucson in Arizona, an inpatient residential rehab for addictions, trauma, and other mental disorders.